tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Final.md

 The government and various cultural preservation organisations stepped in, offering support and resources to facilitate their integration.

-Anthropologists and other researchers worked closely with Jirra and his people to learn more about their culture and background.
+Researchers worked closely with Jirra and his people to learn more about their culture and background.

 It was later discovered that this group belongs to a previously unknown Aboriginal clan, which call themselves the Kaelani.